zparto82/sample_django_text_to_speech/README.md

-# Sample Django Text to Speech with google api
+# Simple Django Text to Speech with google api

 **setup and run**